jwstegemann/fritz2-docs/Project.md

 }
 ```

 Voilà, you are done.
-Maybe you now want to create your first [[Components]]?
+Maybe you now want to create your first [Components](www.docs.fritz2.dev/Components.html)?